dumpling-app/dumpling/README.md

 ## Features
 - Dumps everything related to your games!
-Game, updates, DLC and saves are all dumpable!
+Game, updates, DLC and saves are all dumped through one simple GUI!
 - Dumps both disc and digital games in an extracted format, making for easy modding and usage with Cemu.
 - Creates 1:1 copies of data with proper meta data.
 - Allows dumping to an SD or USB stick/drive (must be formatted as fat32).
 - Allows you to dump system applications too.
 - Feature to quickly dump everything needed to play online with Cemu, including the otp.bin and seeprom.bin!
 - Also dumps extra compatibility files for Cemu when dumping online files.
-- Has features to dump the base game files, update files and DLC files separately.
+- Has features to dump the base game, update, DLC and save files separately.
+- Now also supports easily dumping vWii games (requires [nfs2iso2nfs](https://github.com/FIX94/nfs2iso2nfs/releases/tag/v0.5.6) for converting vWii games to .iso).

 ## Credits
 - [Crementif](https://github.com/Crementif) for [dumpling-rework](https://github.com/emiyl/dumpling)
 - [emiyl](https://github.com/emiyl) for [dumpling-classic](https://github.com/emiyl/dumpling-classic)
 - chrissie for testing
 - [wut](https://github.com/devkitpro/wut) for providing the Wii U toolchain that Dumpling is built with
-- FIX94, Maschell and Quarky for making and maintaining homebrew (libraries)
+- FIX94, Maschell, Quarky, GaryOderNichts and koolkdev for making and maintaining homebrew (libraries)
 - smea, plutoo, yellows8, naehrwert, derrek, dimok and kanye_west for making the exploits and CFW possible

 ## License